Skip to main content

 Deduction of tax at source

-The PSA means that paying interest gross delivers the right result in many cases.
+The personal savings allowance means that paying interest gross delivers the right tax result in many cases.
 However, some people may need to notify HMRC about their untaxed, taxable savings interest.

 If you owe tax on your savings income

-If you owe tax on your bank and building society interest, and if you normally complete a tax return, then you can include the amount of savings income in the relevant section.
+If you owe tax on your bank and building society interest, and if you normally complete a tax return, then you can include the amount of savings income in the relevant section of the return.

 If your interest income is £10,000 or more, HMRC say you need to complete a self assessment tax return - even if you have no other reason to do so.
 You can read about HMRC’s self assessment criteria on our page Who has to complete a tax return.